-5.2 If there is a concern about an employee's conduct or behaviour then a letter will be given to the employee advising him/her of the allegation(s) and reasons why this is unacceptable.
-The letter should invite the employee to attend a meeting at which the alleged misconduct will be discussed and will inform the employee of their right to be accompanied to the meeting.
+5.2 If there is a concern about an official's conduct or behaviour then a letter will be given to the official advising him/her of the allegation(s) and reasons why this is unacceptable.
+The letter will invite the official to attend a meeting at which the alleged misconduct will be discussed and will inform the official of their right to be accompanied to the meeting.
 The letter will specify at which stage the disciplinary procedure is being invoked (see 4 stages below) and if invoked at Stage 4 for Gross Misconduct the letter will warn that a potential outcome could be dismissal.
 The time, date and venue of the meeting will also be advised.
 Any documents to be produced at the meeting will also be provided.